Aadithya369/FileOrganizer/README.md

 This is just a personal project so this will be only be for *unix* like system "for now".
 ## Caution

+------Program is not complete yet------
-Before testing this out make sure you have a backed up all ur files or u will regret like me (ㅠ﹏ㅠ)
+Before testing this out make sure you have a backed up all ur files or u will regret like me (ㅠ﹏ㅠ) use the codebin dir for testing the program